Don Coryell: Hall of Fame induction

-After his retirement, Coryell was inducted into the Halls of Fame of the city of San Diego, San Diego State, and the San Diego Chargers.
+After his retirement, Coryell was inducted into the halls of fame of the city of San Diego, San Diego State, the San Diego Chargers, college football, and the University of Washington.
 In 1993, the Chargers inducted Fouts and Joiner but not Coryell; this embarrassed Fouts, who publicly stated that the coach should have gone in before any of his players.
 Coryell was inducted the following year.

 Coryell took far longer to reach the Pro Football Hall of Fame, his election coming in 2023 after he had first become eligible in 1992.
 Possible reasons for the long delay include Coryell's failure to lead his teams to a Super Bowl, a 3–6 postseason record and his perceived weakness in the defensive side of the game.
-Sports Illustrated writer Jim Trotter, a voter on the Pro Football Hall of Fame Board of Selectors, said selectors were hesitant to vote for coaches while there wa a backlog of deserving players.
+Sports Illustrated writer Jim Trotter, a voter on the Pro Football Hall of Fame Board of Selectors, said selectors were hesitant to vote for coaches while there was a backlog of deserving players.
 Shortly before his death in 2010, he was among the 15 finalists considered by the Pro Football Hall of Fame selection committee on the Saturday before the Super Bowl.
 He was not selected that year, and was also a losing finalist in 2015, 2016, 2017, 2019 and 2020.

 Advocates for Coryell's inclusion included Madden and Gibbs, both Hall of Fame inductees and former members of his San Diego State staff, and his former players Fouts and Winslow.
 Fouts said, "He influenced offensive and defensive football because if you are going to have three or four receivers out there, you better have an answer for it on the other side of the ball.
 If it wasn't for Don, I wouldn't be in the Hall of Fame."
 Winslow noted that Coryell's influence on the game, with his basic offensive scheme still in use years later: "It's just a personnel change, but it's the same thing.
 When the Rams won their Super Bowl, it was the same offense, same terminology.
 For Don Coryell to not be in the Hall of Fame is a lack of knowledge of the voters.
 That's the nicest way that I can put that.
 A lack of understanding of the legacy of the game."

 The selection committee chose him as the finalist out of a group of 12 coaches and contributors for induction in the class of 2023.
-In February 2023 he was elected to the Pro Football Hall of Fame.
+In February 2023 he was elected to the Pro Football Hall of Fame; his formal induction took place on August 5, with Fouts presenting Coryell at the ceremony while his daughter Mindy accepted the honor on his behalf.